swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 These commands modify the file `~/.gitconfig`.
 Type `less ~/.gitconfig` to see what it did.

-## git init : Creating a Local Repository
+## Create a Local Repository: `git init`

 To keep track of numerous versions of your work without saving numerous copies, you can make a local repository for it on your computer.

-What git does is to save the first version, then for each subsequent version it saves only the changes.
-That is, git only records the difference between the new version and the one before it.
-With this compact information, git is able to recreate any version on demand by adding the changes to the original in order up to the version of interest.
+You local repository will be a directory on your computer: you'll have git track the files and subdirectories in that directory.

-To create your own local (on your own machine) repository, you must initialize the repository with the infrastructure git needs in order to keep a record of things within the repository that you're concerned about.
-The command to do this is **git init** .
+To create your own local (on your own machine) repository, you must initialize the repository with the infrastructure git needs in order to keep a record of things within the repository.
+The command to do this is `git init`.

+Starting from scratch, you'll first create a directory for your repository, change to that directory, and type `git init`.

 ### Exercise : Create a Local Repository

-Step 1 : Initialize your repository.
+**Step 1** : Initialize your repository.

     $ cd
     $ mkdir simplestats